The 11 best marketing apps for small businesses in 2023

 You can see most of the clicks aren’t on our main ‘get started’ call-to-action (CTA) button, but on our Dash logo instead which takes visitors back to the homepage.
 This could suggest visitors haven’t found the information they need on the page, or that our main CTA isn’t appealing enough.

 Pricing: They've got a free version for when you're just getting started.
 Paid plans start at £34 / $43 a month.
+The Hotjar subscription we have costs us £970 a year for 3 user seats with data captured on 500 sessions.
+We're considering upgrading this soon as we revamp our CRO strategy.

 If you want to sell your products and build your brand, social media is essential.
 But managing your brand's social profiles takes time, effort and creativity.
-That's why many marketers use social media management tools, like Buffer.
+That's why many marketers use social network management tools, like Buffer.

 Using Buffer, you can run all your social media platforms through a single application.
 You're able to collaborate on social media posts with your team and then analyse their effectiveness once they've been sent.
 One of their most useful features helps you schedule posts for your social platforms ahead of time.
 This means you can set up months of content ready to go out on your brand's channels - rather than realising you haven't tweeted in a while and doing a mad scramble for content (trust, I've been there).

-6. SparkToro - Discover where your audience hangs out online
+8. SparkToro - Discover where your audience hangs out online

 Good audience research is the foundation of any successful marketing campaign.
 And part of that is understanding where your customers spend their time on the web and who they’re influenced by.